microsoft/MixedRealityToolkit-Unity/Documentation/Updating.md

 > [!NOTE]
 > At this time, it is not supported to switch between using .unitypackage files and NuGet.

+*Starting with 2.4.0, it is strongly recommended to run the [migration tool](Tools/MigrationWindow.md) after getting the MRTK update** to auto-fix and upgrade from deprecated components and adjust to breaking changes.

 ### Unity asset (.unitypackage) files

 For the smoothest upgrade path, please use the following steps.

+1. Save a copy of your current project, in case you hit any snags at any point in the upgrade steps.
 1. Close Unity
 1. Inside the *Assets* folder, delete most of the **MixedRealityToolkit** folders, along with their .meta files (the project may not have all listed folders)
     - MixedRealityToolkit